 The 2015 Christmas advert featured a lonely old man and the charity chosen was Age UK which supports elderly and vulnerable senior citizens.
 It was a tear-jerker and garnered some negative publicity.
-However, there is a twist to this story.
-A few weeks ago, A level student, Nick Jablonka made a video for a school project.
+However, there was a twist to this story.
+An A level student, Nick Jablonka made a video for a school project.
 He chose a similarly sad theme, a lovelorn snowman imprisoned in a snow globe.
 He jokingly titled it the John Lewis Christmas Advert 2016 and then put it on YouTube.
 It went viral and was shared on social media gathering 100s of thousands of views in just a few days.
 Many people were fooled into thinking it was the real thing.
 His spoof took him about two weeks of hard work to make and brought him unexpected media attention.

 The Snow Globe John Lewis Spoof Ad